laruss/poeService/readme.md

 With `poeService` running, you can now interact with the `poe.com` API via the proxy.
 The service acts as a middleware, handling requests and responses to and from `poe.com`.

+Service has OpenAPI documentation, accessible at `http://localhost:5002/openapi/` (change 5002 to your port).
+This provides an interactive guide for all the available features of the `poeService`.

 ### Links to used libraries

 - [poe-api-wrapper](https://github.com/snowby666/poe-api-wrapper)